YiZhao999/power_pulse/README.md

 **Power Pulse** is a project designed to track great power transition through **economic statecraft**.

 The first version focuses on combining **public opinion data** from **Nigeria** and **Kenya** toward their major donor countries.
 The repository contains 43 Python scripts, each contributing to the construction, processing, and integration of datasets.
+It also has multilevel tests in R code as well as some visualization results (in PNG or HTML format).

 ---

-## File Naming & Workflow
+## Python File Naming & Workflow

 - **Files with `0714`**
   Initial processing of **public opinion datasets** from Pew Research Center: